Bad Brains: Formation and early years (1976–1985)

-Stylistic expansion and line-up changes (1986–1994)
+Stylistic expansion and lineup changes (1986–1994)

 In 1986, Bad Brains signed with SST Records and released I Against I. In addition to the band's hardcore punk and reggae sounds, this album added elements from heavy metal and funk.
 H.R. provided the vocals for the song "Sacred Love" over the phone from the Lorton Reformatory while serving time for a cannabis charge.
 H.R. gained additional critical notice for his expanded vocal style on I Against I; according to Rick Anderson of AllMusic, "[HR] digs deep into his bag of voices and pulls them all out, one by one: the frightening nasal falsetto that was his signature in the band's hardcore days, an almost bel canto baritone, and a declamatory speed-rap chatter that spews lyrics with the mechanical precision of a machine gun".

 H.R. and Earl Hudson quit the band in 1987 to focus on reggae music.
 Touring for I Against I was completed with singer Taj Singleton and former Cro-Mags drummer Mackie Jayson.
 In 1988, Bad Brains signed with Caroline Records and began recording the album Quickness.
 The album was recorded with Singleton and Jayson, but the Hudson brothers returned to the band in 1989 and H.R. replaced Singleton's work with new lyrics and vocals.
+Released in September of that year, Quickness saw Bad Brains expand their sound from that of I Against I, and has also been recognized as one of the early groove metal albums.

 During this period, the Hudson brothers, who wanted to steer the band toward reggae, often clashed with Dr. Know and Jenifer, who were increasingly interested in hard rock and heavy metal.
 H.R. often failed to turn up for scheduled concerts and recording sessions.
-After the tour supporting Quickness ended in 1989, the Hudson brothers again quit the band.
-Mackie Jayson again joined on drums.
-Former Faith No More member Chuck Mosley took over on lead vocals in 1990–91, and was then replaced by Israel Joseph I (Dexter Pinto).
-In 1990 the band collaborated with Henry Rollins on a cover of The MC5's "Kick Out the Jams", which appears on the soundtrack to the film Pump Up the Volume.
+After the tour supporting Quickness ended in 1990, the Hudson brothers again quit the band.
+Mackie Jayson rejoined on drums, while former Faith No More member Chuck Mosley took over on lead vocals, and was then replaced by Israel Joseph I (Dexter Pinto).
+Also in 1990, the band collaborated with Henry Rollins on a cover of The MC5's "Kick Out the Jams", which appears on the soundtrack to the film Pump Up the Volume.

 As bands influenced by Bad Brains (such as Living Colour and Fishbone) enjoyed commercial success, Epic Records approached Dr. Know in 1992 and offered the band their first major-label record deal.
 The album Rise was released by Epic in 1993.
 Jayson left the band in the middle of the ensuing tour and was temporarily replaced by Chuck Treece.